czernous/persian-hugo/exampleSite/content/post/promote-your-business-with-linked-in-marketing.md

 If you are targeting other businesses and aren’t promoting using Linked In Marketing.
 You are missing out on leads and sales.

-Now over to you.
-Are you currently using Linked In to market your business?
+So are you currently using Linked In to market your business?

 If so what strategies are you using?

 Are they similar or different from the ones mentioned in this post?

-Comment below
+Let me know in the comments.

 **Related content**